bentoml/bentoctl/docs/quickstart.md

 > **Operator** is a plugin that interacts with the cloud service to perform the bentoctl commands.
 The operator is responsible for creating and configuring the resources for deploying to the cloud service.
 Learn more from the [Core Concepts](./core-concepts.md#operators) page.

 This guide uses the official aws-lambda operator to deploy and manage deployments.
-Check the [aws-lambda operator docs](LINK HERE) for more info about the operator.
+Check the [aws-lambda operator docs](./cloud-deployment-reference/aws-lambda.md) for more info about the operator.

-> Note: If you want to deploy to any other service check out the available operators in [Operator List](PUT LINK HERE) and follow along.
+> Note: If you want to deploy to any other service check out the available operators [here](./cloud-deployment-reference) and follow along.
 Sections that need attention when using a different operator will be mentioned.
 Refer to the specific operator documentation in that case.

 Run the following command to install the operator and its dependencies to your local system